-In our work to democratize the electric grid, the Institute for Local Self-Reliance and partner organizations often submit comments to Public Utilities Commissions.
-These dockets decide on everything from overall grid modernization policies to pricing of net metering policies.
-Below are a few of the dockets we’ve participated in, and a copy of our comments for the year.
+In our work to democratize the electric grid, the Institute for Local Self-Reliance and partner organizations often submit comments to Public Utilities Commissions, regulatory bodies that provide oversight of electricity markets in many states across the U.S. As part of the regulatory process, these commissions and the dockets they manage decide on everything from overall grid modernization policies to pricing of net metering policies.

 In January, ILSR submitted comments for review by Minnesota’s Public Utilities Commission and Department of Commerce advocating for the Value of Solar Rate for use as a solar garden bill credit rate adjustments in favor of select criteria, including: siting on brownfields; locating the solar garden directly in the community it serves; having residential subscribers; and having low-income residential subscribers.
 In addition, our comments encouraged an averaged monthly bill credit for customers participating in Xcel Energy’s average monthly payment program.

 - The Department of Commerce noted these comments in its own, requested by the Commission and filed in March.